 Electronic resources (available 24X7 from anywhere)

-Include Internet files and databases, CD-ROM indexes, and other data files
+Include Internet files and databases, online journals, e-books, and other data files

 Include books, reports, reference materials, government publications, musical scores, sound recordings, and the periodicals and scholarly journals that are vital for current research at every academic level.